tgenewein/tgenewein.github.io/_posts/2013-09-25-Poster-Bernstein.md

 Poster at Bernstein conference 2013.

-TODO: add a link to final publication (post on homepage).
+TODO: add a link to final publication (Royal Society paper).